EU member states will not water down deforestation law

 German MEP Christine Schneider, who tabled the amendments on behalf of the EPP, described the member states' stance as "irresponsible".
 "This leaves the structural problems of the legislation in place, in particular the bureaucratic burdens and reporting requirements that overburden SMEs," she said.

-Greenpeace, on the other hand, believes that member states have taken a "sensible approach" to the "chaotic amendments" adopted by the Parliament last week.
+Greenpeace, on the other hand, believes member states have taken a "sensible approach" to the "chaotic amendments" adopted by the Parliament last week.
 However, the environmental group still regrets that the EU will "fuel global deforestation through its consumption for another 12 months".

 © PHOTO ALESSANDRO RAMPAZZO / AFP